2025 Men's FIH Hockey Junior World Cup squads

 This article lists the confirmed squads for the 2025 Men's FIH Hockey Junior World Cup tournament held in Chennai and Madurai in Tamil Nadu, India between 28 November to 10 December 2025.

 A flag is included for coaches that are of a different nationality than their own national team.
 Those marked in bold have been capped at full international level.

 Pool A

 Canada

-The squad was announced on 8 October 2025.
+Canada announced their final squad on 8 October 2025.